axelmuller/100-days-of-code/log.md

 ### Day 8: 05/28/2020

-*Today's Progress: not much, bogged down with timedelta and datetime64.
+*Today's Progress:* not much, bogged down with timedelta and datetime64.
 Decided to make a new column with the correct type rather than changing the existing type

 *Thoughts:* numpy and pandas can be great when dealing with time series but data needs to be of the right type.

+### Day 9: 05/29/2020

+*Today's Progress:* i finally found a (clumsy) way to create an index with a timestamp and to change it's timezone.
+The issue was that grouping by hour in postgres yielded data of the type timedelta.

+*Thoughts:* pandas has great tools to work with time series. however grouping by hours and a column yields a df with two indices.
+That in turn makes plotting with bokeh difficult.